R2112 Which herbaceous perennials shall I learn and how do I learn all these plant names?

 Name FIVE herbaceous perennials suitable for growing in shade and FIVE suitable for use as ground cover

-If you are studying for R2111 (Garden planning) and/or R2112 (Plant selection, establishment and maintenance) and are taking the exam in February, there will be one major worry on your mind, one major elephant in the room…
+If you are studying for R2111 (Garden planning) and/or R2112 (Plant selection, establishment and maintenance), there will be one major worry on your mind, one major elephant in the room…

 How am I going to remember all the plant examples for both these modules and which ones do I learn?